AltamirIO/clearsite/_posts/2018-08-31-3-reasons-php-is-outdated.md

 author: Jacob Dick
 description: PHP is a popular and widely-supported server language.
 Is it time to pull the plug on it?
 ---
 My first journey into web development beyond HTML was with a SaaS company running a PHP app.
-I may be biased, since the app was written with CodeIgniter, but I wasn't impressed with the speed or scalability of this app as we grew our user base.
+I may be biased, since the app was written with CodeIgniter, but I wasn’t impressed with the speed or scalability of this app as we grew our user base.

-PHP has some inherent problems that aren't going away.
+PHP has some inherent problems that aren’t going away.

 ## PHP is synchronous